liamtoran/flippers/docs/source/index.rst

    :alt: flippers logo.

-Welcome to flippers documentation!
+Welcome to flippers!
 ===================================

 **flippers** is a Python library for weak supervision.
-With flippers, you can leverage domain knowledge and heuristics to generate high-quality labels for your training data.
+With ``flippers``, you can leverage domain knowledge and heuristics to generate high-quality labels for your training data.

-flippers is built to be an alternative to the archived Snorkel library with the following goals:
+``flippers`` is built to be an alternative and improvement to the now archived ``Snorkel`` library with the following goals:

 - Lightweight and easy to use.
 - Fast and scalable.
 - Better accuracy and calibration of the label model.